 - Proposed changes to the Taxicab Ordinance to allow use of electronic GPS metering, removal of marker lights and modification of exterior colors and size of lettering.

 On Jan.
-1, 2012, the Arlington County Board approved amendments to the Taxicab Ordinance allowing an increase in the mileage rate from $2 per mile to $2.10 per mile, and restricting the extra passenger charge to those 12 and older.
+1, 2016, the Arlington County Board approved amendments to the Taxicab Ordinance allowing an increase in the mileage rate from $2.10 per mile to $2.16 per mile, and the initial charge from $2.75 to $3.

 The rate schedule for fares and service charges is as follows:

 - For the first one-sixth mile (initial drop charge): $3